gitcordier/md2latex/README.md

 -------
 The full manual (see doc/src/md2latex_doc.md.md``) is … being written.
 A fancy term for: there is currently no full manual.

-doc/TLA encloses the (partial) specs of the parse.
+doc/TLA encloses the (partial) specs.
 It is ongoing but you will nevertheless get the very format of the preferences file.
 Hence, I think it may provide a great deal of help.
 I have put everything together [here](https://github.com/gitcordier/md2latex/tree/master/doc/TLA/pdf).